vmware-tanzu/velero/master/expose-minio.md

 The Minio deployment by default specifies a Service of type `ClusterIP`.
 You can change this to `NodePort` to easily expose a cluster service externally if you can reach the node from your Velero client.

-You must also get the Minio URL, which you can then specify as the value of the new `publicUrl` field in your backup storage config.
+You must also get the Minio URL, which you can then specify as the value of the `publicUrl` field in your backup storage location config.

 1. In `examples/minio/00-minio-deployment.yaml`, change the value of Service `spec.type` from `ClusterIP` to `NodePort`.